Axe manufacturing in Pennsylvania: Mann Edge Tool Co. at Lewistown (1893–2003) and Mill Hall, PA (1904–1926) ‒ Joseph R. Mann

 After dismissal from AAT, Joseph moved to Lewistown and set-up shop in an old mill on Water St., near where Kish Creek empties into the Juniata River.
 A local business development group helped finance acquisition of the mill.
 Officers of Mann Edge Tool Co. included Joseph as president and Robert Jr. as secretary.
 Production began in Feb 1893.
 Plant capacity was 1,000 axes per day, with a workforce of over 100 men.
 In Apr 1893, a fire completely destroyed the new factory.
 By Sep 1893, the factory was again up-and-running, with a capacity of 1,200 axes per day.
 Attempts were made to improve the work environment.
 Around this time, Joseph developed a method for high-quality tempering of axe heads (patent no. 561,409, issued June 2, 1896).
 MET’s Double X axes carried patent labels such as “The XX Axe,” “Mann’s XX Warranted Quality,” and “XX Guaranteed.”
 Joseph in late 1903 purchased the Mill Hall plants from AAT.
 William H. was made superintendent and Alfred (A.C.) was made general manager.
 The Upper Plant was renovated and improved, while the Lower Plant was leased for other purposes.
 The Mill Hall plant was damaged by fire in Sep 1926, and not rebuilt by MET.
-Today, the Upper Plant site along Fishing Creek is a grassy field with a parking lot for fishermen.
+Today, the Upper Plant site along Big Fishing Creek is a grassy field with a parking lot for fishermen.
 Footings of an early dam are visible and Axe Factory Run dumps into the creek at the factory site.
 One would never suspect that this was the site of a substantial industrial complex, but a historical marker in the parking lot accurately recounts what once existed at Mill Hall.

 In a series of misfortunate events, Joseph and A.C. were removed by actions of the MET board of directors.
 The directors first tried to remove Joseph in 1909 due apparently to a drinking problem, but this directive was unsuccessful.
 Another fire at the Lewistown plant occurred on January 23, 1910.
 Two days after the fire, the board voted to remove Joseph as President and terminate A.C.
-Robert Jr. was appointed as general sales manager, but he would die on a business trip in Sep 1910 at age 44.
+Robert Jr. was a general sales manager, but he would leave MET in 1903 and died in Sep 1910 at age 44.
 By 1920, the remaining Manns were no longer with the company that carried their family name.
-Along with various ownership and management changes, MET continued to produce axes in Lewistown until 2003, when the company was sold to Truper, a Mexican concern.
+Along with various ownership and management changes, MET continued to produce axes in Lewistown until 2003 when the company was sold to Truper Herramientas, a Mexican concern.
 The great plant was capable of producing 2,000 edge-tools per day, but equipment was removed and the plant was razed in 2012.